Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

-**Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of society?"
+**Isabella**: "Sometimes I question whether my advocacy for ethical AI is too idealistic.
+Can we genuinely balance innovation with the pressing needs of society?"

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Marcus.
 The weight of her decisions looms large as she contemplates the future of AI and its impact on society.*